Cantzy07/ECE570-Guided-Slot-Attention-for-Unsupervised-VOS/README.md

 ## Project Structure
 - **`Datasets/DAVIS/`**: Contains the DAVIS dataset files after download/preprocessing.
 - **`models/`**: Houses the neural network architectures for the guided slot attention model.
 Contains the feature aggregation transformer, slot attention, and main gsa model.
-- **`implementation/`**: Writeup files for implementation checkpoints 2/3.
 - **`module_tests/`**: Scripts for validating individual parts of the architecture.
 - **`download_datasets.py`**: Facilitates downloading the DAVIS dataset or preparing it for use.
 - **`gsa_demo.py`**: Demonstrates quick usage of the trained model on a single image set example.